+The symbols in the Document System window change to indicate if a document is activated or not.
+The grey circle turns into a red arrow to show that a document is currently activated.
 Further below, MAXQDA's so-called Status bar displays the total number of documents currently activated.
-Should you wish to limit your search to certain texts, you will activate them first, and then chose the option Only in activated documents in the dialog Lexical search.
+Should you wish to limit your search to certain texts, activate them first and then chose the option Only in activated documents in the dialog Lexical search.

 How can I reset the activation?
 Simply go to the Document System window and click the icon Reset activations on the toolbar.
-Alternatively, you can use the keyboard shortcuts Ctrl (Windows) or cmd (Mac) again, to click on documents and document groups.
+Alternatively, you can use the keyboard shortcuts Ctrl (Windows) or cmd (Mac) again, to click on documents and document groups or use your mouse to click on the red arrow in front of a document.